satansdeer/satansdeer.github.com/content/legacy-posts/graphql-beginner/index.md

   Here I've used `npx` command to run `create-react-app`.
 You can run `create-react-app` directly if you have it installed locally.

  > `npx` is an npm package runner.
 It is available with `NodeJS` installation since version `6.0`.
-It's often being used to run one-time commands without installing them first.
+It's being used to run one-time commands without installing them first.
 But it can be used for other tasks too, read more about it [here](https://www.npmjs.com/package/npx)

 ### Step 2: Install dependencies